2026 FutureProof Program

 Global Supply Chain Requirements: EUDR, FSC, PEFC & Traceability

-The EU Deforestation Regulation introduces significant new compliance obligations across fibre supply chains, including chain-of-custody, traceability and due diligence.
+The EU Deforestation Regulation introduces significant new compliance obligations across fibre supply chains.
+This session outlines what EUDR means for ANZ producers and converters, including chain-of-custody, traceability and due diligence, and the evolving roles of FSC and PEFC in verifying fibre legality and sustainability.

 Global Packaging Transitions: EPR, PPWR & Market Shifts Driving Fibre Demand

-Major regulatory drivers reshaping the global packaging landscape and market signals pushing accelerated “paperisation.”
+An in-depth exploration of major regulatory drivers reshaping the global packaging landscape, including extended producer responsibility systems, PPWR reforms, plastic-free directives, and market signals pushing accelerated "paperisation".

 Innovation Spotlight — Spicers & Papkot